-The seats will have sliding doors that will turn into a suite-like cabin, similar to Singapore Airline’s prototype design (image above).
-The airline has opted for this semi-private setting as a completely private setting gets a big “claustrophobic”, says Al Baker.
+The seats will have sliding doors that will turn into a suite-like cabin, similar to Singapore Airline’s prototype design.
+The airline has opted for this semi-private setting as a completely private setting gets a bit “claustrophobic”, says Al Baker.
 These new business class seat designs will probably be on their 777s and then on their Airbus A350s.

 The new business class seat designs on Emirates Boeing 777 will also take their first flight in November this year.
-The most notable features are the seats that will convert into a fully-flat bed, a personal mini-bar, and a large 23 inch entertainment screen.
+The most notable features are the seats that will convert into a fully-flat bed, a personal mini-bar, and a large 23-inch entertainment screen.
 The only downside to this new design is the 2-2-2 layout, which doesn’t give the middle seat easy access to the aisle.
-Small price to pay for such a grandeur experience, right?
+A small price to pay for such a grandeur experience, right?

-Get the full business class tour on Emirates, below.
+Get the full business class tour on Emirates, below, courtesy of Emirates.